-John Kennedy is murdered in Dallas, Texas
+John Kennedy is murdered in Dallas, Texas (Fatos & Fotos, 7 December 1963).

 John Profumo & Mandy Rice - Audrey Hepburn & Shirley McLaine

-Vera Lucia Couto, Miss Guanabara 1964
+Vera Lucia Couto, Miss Guanabara 1964.

 Adelaide Carraro - Cassandra Rios

-Brigitte Bardot in Cabo Frio-RJ
+Brigitte Bardot in Cabo Frio-RJ.

-The Beatles had their photo reversed
+The Beatles had their photo reversed by 'Ultima Hora'.

-European cinema - Brigitte Bardot and her Brazilian beau
+European cinema - Brigitte Bardot and her Brazilian beau.

 Wilson Miranda - Ronnie Cord